-Our program focuses on reducing the homelessness for women and children who are victims of domestic abuse.
+Our program focuses on reducing the homelessness for women and children who are victims of domestic violence, sexual assault and human trafficking.
 By helping women who are ready to make the transition into a violent free environment, Safe Haven is designed to break the intergenerational cycle of violence.

 She then began a Safe Haven Transitional program, which is the next step from an emergency shelter that provides longer term housing and supportive services for the women and their children.
 As a result, Safe Haven started out with one facility and now has five facilities.